-I stayed in Hotel Venus located right on Burns Avenue, and really enjoyed my stay!
+I stayed in Hotel Venus on Burns Avenue in the middle of downtown San Ignacio, and really enjoyed my stay!
 Not only this hotel is centrally located, but it also had an awesome staff who connected me with local tour operators and helped to book a tour of ATM caves.

 As a backpacker hub for people traveling across Central America, San Ignacio has plenty of hostels such as Yellow Belly Backpackers where you can save a chunk of money and mingle with fellow travelers.

 ✅ Check my guide to the best hotels in San Ignacio